County Highlights

 The Expanded Food and Nutrition Education Program (EFNEP) improves the health and well-being of limited-income families and youth by positively impacting their skills in nutrition, food purchasing, food safety, and food preparation.
 EFNEP Community Education Assistants (CEAs) involve participants in activities such as cooking, menu planning, and food budgeting to help them gain knowledge and skills to create lasting change.
 EFNEP CEAs have provided educational programs to a variety of community groups throughout Androscoggin and Sagadahoc counties in the past, including public schools, vocational technology schools, Summer Food Service program sites, the Boys & Girls Club, Maine Immigrant and Refugee Services, various group home settings, local housing authorities, local food pantries, as well as in individuals’ homes.

 With the need for more support following the Covid-19 pandemic, EFNEP hired a new Nutrition Education Professional/Supervisor position at the beginning of November 2020.
 With his office based out of the Androscoggin/Sagadahoc counties office, Alex Bosse has been an integral part of the EFNEP team, supervising 3-5 CEAs in southern Maine, helping to support CEAs statewide in early 2021 by adapting existing grades K-2, 3-5, and 6-8 curricula to be delivered remotely, providing support and coaching for monthly statewide Fedcap nutrition education classes throughout the year, collaboration and mentorship with 4-H staff and EFNEP CEAs to deliver nutrition education classes for the 4-H Summer Learning Series in 2021, as well as identifying and adapting middle school and high school curricula to be used to develop trainings and materials for implementation by EFNEP CEAs statewide.
-In 2022 and 2023, Alex Bosse played a crucial role in the creation and development of a Brightspace training course and training plan that has actively been utilized with new hires following the hiring of three new EFNEP CEAs statewide.
+Since 2022, Alex Bosse has played a crucial role in the creation and development of a Brightspace training course and training plan that has actively been utilized with new hires and is being enhanced and updated for new hires in 2024 (see paragraph below).
+Since early 2023, Alex has played an active role supporting, coaching, supervising, and training new EFNEP CEAs in the southern region of Maine.

 Due to the Covid-19 pandemic, there was a pause on hiring for new EFNEP CEA’s statewide until 2022.
-Three new EFNEP CEA positions were filled in 2022 (in Franklin County, York County, and Washington County), and after two failed searches for an EFNEP CEA position in Androscoggin/Sagadahoc counties, the EFNEP team (in coordination with staff at the Androscoggin/Sagadahoc County office) have shifted focus to hiring this vacant EFNEP CEA position for Penobscot County instead.
-Since hiring these new CEAs, Alex has been playing an active role supporting, coaching, supervising, and training two of these three new EFNEP CEAs in the southern region of Maine.
+Three new EFNEP CEA positions were filled in 2023, and after two failed searches for an EFNEP CEA position in Androscoggin/Sagadahoc counties in 2022 and 2023, the EFNEP team (in coordination with staff at the Androscoggin/Sagadahoc County office) have shifted focus to hiring new EFNEP CEAs in other counties statewide for 2024.

-• In collaboration with members of the University of Maine Cooperative Extension Food Team, EFNEP staff helped contribute towards the creation of a new food and nutrition blog in 2021 called Spoonful.
+In collaboration with members of the University of Maine Cooperative Extension Food Team, EFNEP staff helped contribute towards the creation of a new food and nutrition blog in 2021 called Spoonful.
+The blog was developed to provide an additional method to reach and educate Maine people.

 4-H Positive Youth Development